-The last ten days or so were spent in West Berkshire where Richard’s mom lives and where Richard is originally from.
+The last ten days or so were spent in West Berkshire where Richard’s mum lives and where Richard is originally from.
 It was beautifully peaceful and we got to walk the dogs daily in the foggy countryside, do some cooking and recharge our batteries.
-The weather was overall dry and pleasant except on the last few days, which made it easier to leave, with the prospect of sunny Bangkok ahead of us.
-Having previously lived in England as a non-vegan and having tried the deliciousness that is clotted cream, I searched the web prior to our arrival for any vegan alternative and, to my surprise, stumbled on this puppy here.
-Obviously we ordered 4 tubs of it and we (and by “we”, I mostly mean “I”….) went through all of them with home baked scones, jam and tea.
+The weather was overall dry and pleasant except for the last few days, which made it easier to leave, with the prospect of sunny Bangkok ahead of us.
+Having previously lived in England as a non-vegan and having tried the deliciousness that is clotted cream, I searched the web prior to our arrival for any vegan alternative and, to my surprise, stumbled on some vegan alternative!
+Obviously we ordered 4 tubs of it and we (and by “we”, I mostly mean “I”….) went through all of them with home-baked scones, jam and tea.
 That was amazing.

 And off we went!

 We made it to Bangkok from London after a 7-hour flight to Dubai and another 6-hour flight from there on to Bangkok.
 I have to give a shout out to Emirates airline for the fab efficiency of their service and the very decent vegan in-flight meals.

 Arriving into Bangkok in the early evening from the overnight flight and with a 7 hour time difference from London, we were pretty shattered and confused by the time we got here and were most happy to find ourselves a room and a bit of food and go straight to sleep.
 Given the political situation and the protests going on in the city right now, we changed our plans slightly and decided to leave Bangkok as soon as possible after sorting out a few bits of shopping we had to do, and head slowly to Northern Thailand.
 We will return later when things have cooled down a bit, not that we actually noticed anything happening I will have to say.